-• a reported usual population of less than 50 but which were not linked to a parent community or resource agency; and which were:

-not located in nearest town with major shopping and banking services.
+- reported usual population of 50 or more; or - a reported usual population of less than 50 but which were not linked to a parent community or resource agency; and which were: - not located in nearest town with major shopping and banking services.

-Categories/Classification 1.
-Community located in town with major services shopping and banking services identified in CTRA01.

-5. Community not located in town with major services
+- 1. Community located in town with major services - 5.
+Community not located in town with major services - 8.
+Not collected - 9.
+Not stated

-Definition This item identifies whether the community was located in the nearest town with major
+This item identifies whether the community was located in the nearest town with major shopping and banking services identified in CTRA01.